>

 Index construction (build)

-First, create an index for the reference sequence using the following command.
+Before mapping, build an index from the reference sequence with the following command:

 $ bowtie2-build -f genome.fa genome

-genome.fa is the reference sequence you want to map against, provided as a FASTA file.
-Compressed files (gzip) are also supported.
+Here, genome.fa is the FASTA file of the reference sequence you want to align reads against.
+Gzip-compressed files are also accepted.

-This command generates six index files:genome.1.bt2 to genome.4.bt2, genome.rev.1.bt2, and genome.rev.2.bt2.
-Index files are required for fast sequence searching and must be created in advance for almost all mapping software, not just Bowtie2.
+This produces six index files: genome.1.bt2 through genome.4.bt2, plus genome.rev.1.bt2 and genome.rev.2.bt2.
+Index files enable fast sequence lookup and must be generated ahead of time for virtually all mapping tools, not just Bowtie2.

 Mapping